BrennanGambling/brennangambling-portfolio/pothole-reporter/README.md

 The API returns a link to a Google Street View image that will be used as the picture in the report.

 #### Determining Location
-If the "Take Picture" mode is used the location will be determined by querying the GPS.
+If the "Take Picture" mode is used, the location will be determined by querying the GPS.
 For the "Drop Pin" mode the location is the location of the pin dropped on the map.

 #### Determining Email Address